TabbycatDebate/tabbycat/docs/installation/linux.rst

 If you don't have Git, install it first using ``sudo apt-get install git``.

-.. note:: If you have a GitHub account, you might like to fork the repository
+.. tip:: If you have a GitHub account, you might like to fork the repository
     first, to give yourself a little more freedom.

 Option 2: Download a release package